• Skip to main content

 Some of the most common myths are:

 1. Depression isn’t a medical problem.
 In fact, it is estimated that depression causes the suicide of between 50,000 and70,000 people each year.
 In the UnitedStates, about 125,000 people with depression are hospitalized and another 200,000 go under psychiatric treatment.
-These figures indicate that depression is a real problem that affects the emotional, social and physical realm of the individual.
+These figures indicate that living with depression is a real problem that affects the emotional, social and physical realm of the individual.

 2. Depression is common only in developed countries.
-While the rates of depression in industrialized countries is higher than indeveloping countries, it is also true that depression affectsall cultures and countries.
+While the rates of depression in industrialized countries is higher than indeveloping countries, it is also true that depression affects all cultures and countries.
 In fact, it is estimated that by 2020 this disease will be the second leading cause of disability worldwide.

 3. Depression doesn’t affect children or adolescents.
 According to figures provided by the National Institute of Mental Health, 1 every 33 children and 1 every 8 adolescents experience depression.
 Obviously, not major depression but a kind of milder form.